kat-does-code/kube-secrets-azure-demo/README.md

 ## ID?
 Client ID?
 Object ID?
 Principal ID?
 User assigned identity (including system managed identities) resources have multiple ID properties.
 The `ID` property of an identity resource contains what is essentially a path to the resource, compiled from the Subscription ID, Resource Group name and the resource (identity) name.
 The `Client ID` and `Object ID` (also known as `Principal ID`) properties contain a GUID which each refers to separate properties.
 A Client ID for a service principal may refer to an App Registration (or `AppId` in Microsoft Graph), whereas an Object/Principal ID refers to Azure AD.

+## IP Whitelisting
+The Kubernetes API server by default is exposed to the internet.
+While authentication with client certificates is secure, you may want to restrict direct access to the API server completely.
+You may set a range of allowed IP addresses that may access your cluster.
+Do this by setting `authorized_ip_ranges` in the [`azurerm_kubernetes_cluster.api_server_access_profile`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/kubernetes_cluster#api_server_access_profile) block.